Spend four days away from the hustle and bustle of your daily routine and get in tune with nature in the High Country.

 Now that you’ve loosened up, load up on provisions at the Stone Mountain Country Store.
 Then make your way out of the park as you embark on the half-hour drive up the Blue Ridge Parkway to Doughton Park, and catch the sunset on the Bluff Mountain Trail.
-This 7-mile trail runs the length of the ridge, passing largely through open meadows, offering ongoing views and more prime wildflower opportunities.
-But don’t lollygag too much.
-The gates to the park – and your campsite – close at 9 p.m. in March and April; at 10 p.m.
-May through September.
+This 7.5-mile trail runs the length of the ridge, passing largely through open meadows, offering ongoing views and more prime wildflower opportunities.

 Day 2: A Host of Parkway Options

 Pretty good at cooking breakfast over a campfire but not so hot at making camp coffee?
-On your way to Elk Knob State Park by way of Sparta, swing by Sparky’s Coffeehouse and score an energizing espresso or one of Sparky’s signature specialty drinks, from The Jack Black (“spiced brown sugar hot chocolate”) to The Jack White (“slightly sweet, slightly blended frappe”).
-An hour later, as you’re cruising through West Jefferson, you might realize you want a heartier breakfast.
-So pull into the Hillbilly Grill for the kind of morning meal – eggs, country ham, biscuit and grits – that provides the fuel you need for a day of exploring.
+Take a detour on your way to Elk Knob State Park and swing by Stick Boy Bread Company to score an energizing espresso and something sweet or savory from the bakery.
+Or pull into the Hillbilly Grill in West Jefferson for the kind of morning meal – eggs, country ham, biscuit and grits – that provides the fuel you need for a day of exploring.

 Elk Knob is a mile-high park, but rather than resembling the Southern Appalachians, it’s more akin to a northern hardwood forest, with lots of sugar maple, yellow birch, American beech and yellow buckeye trees.
 You climb through this forest on the 1.9-mile Summit Trail, which takes you to a rocky top with 360-degree views.